vikasrajputin/book-my-trip/README.md

 - **backend**: Contains all the backend microservices.
   - **discovery-service**: Manages service discovery for other microservices.
   - **edge-service**: Acts as the API gateway for routing requests to appropriate services.
-- **frontend**: Contains the React JS based frontend for the hotel booking application.
+- **frontend**: Contains the React JS based frontend for the book my trip application.
 - **db**: Contains SQL scripts to initialize the database with sample data.

 ## Backend Services